Pulling the Dogs to Safety

 Visiting the Veterinarian

 When we officially pull a dog to safety and find out that he or she requires extensive vetting, we will always follow through and never fail the dog.
 This includes if a dog comes in with a broken leg, torn ACL, bullet wound, heartworm positive, comes down with parvo, or any other injury and/or ailment.
 Yes, this is just a snapshot of what we encounter on a daily basis.
-Once we speak on behalf of a dog, it’s our obligation and moral standards to fulfill any vetting required (regardless of it’s health condition).
+Once we speak on behalf of a dog, it is our moral obligation to fulfill any vetting required (regardless of its health condition).
 We are always forthcoming with the history of your dog.
 Many dogs require additional vetting, which costs hundreds, even thousands, of dollars.
 Your dog may be one of the lucky ones to escape without an ailment; however, many dogs aren’t as lucky.

 Double Dog Rescue has a strict vetting policy.
 This includes; Spay/Neuter, Heartworm Test, Fecal Exam, Rabies Vaccination, DHLPP (or equal), Bordatella, and Deworming.
 Please keep in mind that the vets typically do not carry the Lyme Vaccination as it is not prevalent in the South.
 We highly recommend you get your dog vaccinated as it is an epidemic here in New England.

 Many dogs will require an additional dose of deworming once they are at home with you.
 Most dogs were either not taken care of or were roaming the streets for quite some time prior to being saved.
 Although we give dogs the Bordatella vaccination, they may still get kennel cough.
 Think of the Bordatella vaccination like the Flu vaccination for humans.
 It doesn’t cover all strains.
 We highly recommend you bring your new dog to the vet within the two weeks so your vet can input their information into the system.
 This is especially important in case there is an emergency.
 Don’t forget to bring in a stool sample to determine if your dog requires another dose or dewormer.

 Quarantining Dogs and Puppies